Numerical Propagation#

 Some of the Taylor adaptive integrators are associated to OCPs (Optimal Control Problems) of relevance to interplanetary flight.
 In particular they are born when applying Pontryagin principle to dynamics of interests and result in two point boundary value problems (TPBVP).
 In these cases, a number of auxiliary functiond describing the control, the Hamiltonian, the switching function, etc., are also provided.

-Returns a Taylor adaptive propagator (Heyoka) for the Stark problem retreiving one from a global cache and making a copy.
+Returns a Taylor adaptive propagator (Heyoka) for the simple Keplerian dynamics retreiving one from a global cache and making a copy.

 Args: